The men behind the over 100.000 patents that influenced the modern mobile....

 In October 1908, he did so, offering the Model T for $950.
 In the Model T's nineteen years of production, its price dipped as low as $280.
 Nearly 15,500,000 were sold in the United States alone.
 The Model T heralds the beginning of the Motor Age; the car evolved from luxury item for the well-to-do to essential transportation for the ordinary man.

 Ford revolutionized manufacturing.
 By 1914, his Highland Park, Michigan plant, using innovative production techniques, could turn out a complete chassis every 93 minutes.
 This was a stunning improvement over the earlier production time of 728 minutes.
 Using a constantly-moving assembly line, subdivision of labor, and careful coordination of operations, Ford realized huge gains in productivity.
+In 1914, Ford began paying his employees five dollars a day, nearly doubling the wages offered by other manufacturers.
+He cut the workday from nine to eight hours in order to convert the factory to a three-shift workday.

 In 1932, Henry Ford introduced his last engineering triumph: his "en block", or one piece, V-8 engine.
 The T in Model T Henry Ford and his engineers used the first 19 letters of the alphabet to name their automobiles, although some of the cars were never sold to public.